High Protein Lentil Buns – No Yeast, No Sugar (Gluten-Free, IBS-Friendly)

 Instructions

-- Soak both dals overnight (8 hours) in plenty of water.
+- Soak dal overnight (8 hours) in plenty of water.

 - Drain and blend with minimal water into a thick batter.